Supreme Court Summarizes Noteworthy Amendments to Hawaii Rules of Professional Conduct

 Complaints about attorneys may be directed to several organizations.

 Find an Attorney

 CIVIL JEFS Information is Now Available

 Go to the Civil JEFS Information Page for announcements, training opportunities, FAQs (Frequently Asked Questions) and GO LIVE dates.

 Successful Bar Applicants

-View the list of persons who passed the July 2018 Hawai`i State Bar Examination.
+View the list of persons who passed the September 2020 Hawaii State Bar Examination.

 Download Forms and Instructions in Adobe PDF format.

 Get information about the legal profession in Hawai`i at the Hawai`i State Bar Association Web site.